nspcc-dev/neofs-testlib/README.md

 ```shell
 $ twine upload dist/*
 ```
 It will prompt for your username and password.
-You would need to [create account](https://pypi.org/account/register/) in order to execute it.
+You would need to [create PyPI account](https://pypi.org/account/register/) in order to execute it.